 Parents have the right to review any instructional materials being used in the school.
-They also may observe instruction in their own child's class, particularly those dealing with instruction in health and sex education.
-Any parent who wishes to review materials or observe instruction must contact the principal at least 48 hours prior to coming to the School.
-Parents' rights to review teaching materials and instructional activities are subject to reasonable restrictions and limits.
+Any parent who wishes to review materials must contact the principal at least 48 hours prior to coming to the school.
+Parents' rights to review teaching materials are subject to reasonable restrictions and limits.